Owen Wilson biography

 Jackie Chan in the physical comedy Shanghai Noon (2000), and the movie was such a big hit that it spawned a sequel called Shanghai Knights (2003).
 In Meet the Parents (2000), Wilson once more worked with Ben Stiller, and they would team up yet again in The Royal Tenebaums (2001), written by Wilson and Anderson, for which they earned their first OscarÂ® and BAFTA nominations for Best Screenplay.
 His wages on the action drama Behind Enemy Lines (2001) were a paltry $3 million, but Wilson was content to take a break from comedy and show his ability as a dramatic actor.
 In the hit film Starsky & Hutch (2004), an action comedy based on the popular drama series of the 1970s, Wilson played health nut Ken Hutchinson while Stiller played Dave Starsky.
 For his work on Starsky & Hutch and the huge hit comedy Wedding Crashers (2005), his salary rose to $10,000 per film.

 Wilson fell in love with his You, Me and Dupree (2006) co-star, Kate Hudson, and the two began dating after finishing the movie, but they split in June 2007.
 Two months later, Wilson was rushed to the hospital following a suicide attempt.
 After recuperating, he returned to work with films such as Marley & Me (2008), Night at the Museum: Battle of the Smithsonian (2009) and How Do You Know (2010).
-Most recently, he starred in She's Funny That Way (2015) and will soon be seen in Zoolander 2 (2015).
+Most recently, he starred in She's Funny That Way (2015) and in Zoolander 2 (2016).